nifty-site-manager/nsm-snap-nift/README.md

 Copyright (c) 2015-present [Nicholas Ham](https://n-ham.com).

-This is a permanent (gitlab) repository for nifty-site-manager, a git-like and LaTeX-like command-line site manager.
-It should work on linux and osx.
+This is a permanent (gitlab) repository for nifty-site-manager, a cross-platform git-like and LaTeX-like command-line site manager.

 Website: